 Following the Biz

 I once had planned to be a scriptwriter.
-When I was 5 or 6 years old, my dad’s best friend had moved to Los Angeles, where we lived, to become a movie producer.
+When I was 5 years old, my dad’s best friend had moved to Los Angeles, where we lived, to become a movie producer.
 My first inclination was to sit right down and write a script for him: I started on it without having any idea what a movie script looked like, but I somehow knew that a script was the first step in the movie-making process.

 Even at that age, “being a writer” was clearly part of my being.
 I went to journalism school not because I wanted to be a reporter, but because I wanted to learn how to research, and to write fast.